ewels/niceLiftOver/README.md

 niceLiftOver
 ============

-niceLiftOver is a simple wrapper script to take an input file and liftOver the co-ordinates in place, leaving all other data in tact.
+niceLiftOver is a simple wrapper script to take an input file and liftOver the co-ordinates in place, leaving all other data intact.

 It can be used with any file format and will try to guess the delimiter and which columns contain the chromosome, start and end positions.